 University of Iowa reports eight new cases of COVID-19

-The University of Iowa reported eight new cases of COVID-19, one self-reported student case and seven cases among employees since Dec.
-23.
+The University of Iowa reported eight new cases of COVID-19 since Dec.
+28, four self-reported cases among students and four among employees.

-Since the UI began publishing positive COVID-19 cases on Aug.
-18, 2,816 students and 346 employees have reported testing positive for the virus.
+Since the university began reporting case totals on Aug.
+18, 2,820 students and 350 employees have reported testing positive for the virus.

-Winter break began on Dec.
-19, and classes will resume on Jan.
-25. The university will not publish a case update on Jan.
-1.
+The university will not publish an update on Jan.
+1. The UI is currently in the middle of winter break.
+In-person classes will resume on Jan.
+25.

-The current seven-day positivity rate in Johnson County is 7.4 percent, according to the state’s coronavirus dashboard.
+The current seven-day positivity rate in Johnson County is 9.9 percent, according to Iowa’s coronavirus dashboard.

 (she/her/hers)